replicatedhq/replicated-docs/docs/reference/custom-resource-backup.md

 Add a Backup custom resource (`kind: Backup`, `apiVersion: velero.io/v1`) to your release and configure it as needed.
 A Backup custom resource is required for each application that you deploy.

-YSou must add annotations for each volume that you want to back up.
+You must add annotations for each volume that you want to back up.
 For more information about configuring backups, see [Configuring Backups](/vendor/snapshots-configuring-backups).

 The Backup custom resource also supports optional resource installations so that the feature can be dynamically enabled based on a license field or a config option.
 For more information, see [Include Optional and Conditional Resources](/vendor/packaging-include-resources).